-- Parking arrangements for additional cars and bicycles - Other means of transport to avoid public transport e.g. cycling and walking - Providing hand cleaning facilities at entrances / exits to work depots/sites or within works vehicles.
-This should be soap and hot water wherever possible or hand sanitiser if water is not available - Keep the numbers of people in working/travelling teams as low as possible (it won't always be possible to have solo vehicle use) - Keep teams constant (don't split them up where possible) - Keep same teams with same vehicles where possible - How someone taken ill would get home
+- Parking arrangements for additional cars and bicycles - Providing facilities such as lockers and showers for workers using other means of transport to avoid public transport e.g. cycling and walking - Providing hand cleaning facilities at entrances / exits to work depots/sites or within works vehicles.
+This should be soap and hot water wherever possible or hand sanitiser if water is not available - Keep the numbers of people in working/travelling teams as low as possible (it won't always be possible to have solo vehicle use) - Keep teams constant (don't split them up where possible) - · Keep same teams with same vehicles where possible - How someone taken ill would get home